The Sex Lives of College Girls: Release

 The Sex Lives of College Girls premiered on November 18, 2021, with the first two episodes available immediately, followed by three new episodes on November 25 and December 2, and the final two episodes of the first season on December 9 on HBO Max.
 The second season was released on November 17, 2022, with two episodes available immediately and two more episodes available weekly on Thursdays until the season finale on December 15.
+In November 2023, HBO CEO and Chairman Casey Bloys announced that the third season of The Sex Lives of College Girls is set to debut in spring 2024.
+The third season premiered on November 21, 2024, with a new episode on a weekly basis until the season finale on January 23, 2025.

-From July 5, 2022, it is available on the RTÉ Player in the Republic of Ireland with some episodes airing on RTÉ2.
-The two seasons are available in the United Kingdom on ITVX.
-In Belgium the show can be watched via Streamz.
+On July 5, 2022, the series became available on the RTÉ Player in the Republic of Ireland with some episodes also airing on RTÉ2.
+The two seasons are available in the United Kingdom via ITVX.
+In Belgium, the show can be watched via Streamz.

 Reception

 Critical response

 For the first season, the review aggregator website Rotten Tomatoes reported a 97% approval rating with an average rating of 7.6/10, based on 30 critic reviews.
 The website's critics consensus reads, "While The Sex Lives of College Girls doesn't rewrite the syllabus for Anthropology 101, it succeeds gracefully as a warm-hearted romp on campus."
 Metacritic, which uses a weighted average, assigned a score of 72 out of 100 based on 17 critics, indicating "generally favorable reviews".

 Saloni Gajjar of The A.V.
 Club gave the first season a B+ and wrote, "The way the show tackles how teens cope with sudden freedom is both funny and truthful."
 Angie Han of The Hollywood Reporter, said that it is "nothing novel or fancy [but] warm and gooey enough to satisfy."

-On Rotten Tomatoes, the second season holds an approval rating of 92% with an average rating of 5.5/10, based on 12 critic reviews.
+On Rotten Tomatoes, the second season holds an approval rating of 93% with an average rating of 6.6/10, based on 15 critic reviews.
 The website's critics consensus states, "Bawdy and sweet as ever, The Sex Lives of College Girls continues to excel as a refreshing twist on youthful indiscretions."
-On Metacritic, it has received a score of 79 out of 100, based on 6 critics, indicating "generally favorable reviews".
+On Metacritic, it has received a score of 83 out of 100, based on 7 critics, indicating "universal acclaim".

+On Rotten Tomatoes, the third season has an approval rating of 33%, with an average rating of 5.9/10, based on 6 critic reviews.
+Taylor Gates of Collider gave the season a score of 8 out of 10, praising the writing, soundtrack, costumes, new characters, and performances of Kaur, Paulino, and Scott.